Exclusive: Canadian border authorities detaining record number of Mexicans

-TORONTO Canada's border authorities detained more Mexicans in the first 67 days of 2017 than they did annually in any of the three previous years, according to statistics obtained by Reuters.
+TORONTO (Reuters) - Canada's border authorities detained more Mexicans in the first 67 days of 2017 than they did annually in any of the three previous years, according to statistics obtained by Reuters.

 The spike comes immediately after Canada's federal government lifted its visa requirement for Mexican citizens in December.